horovod/horovod/README.rst

 The primary motivation for this project is to make it easy to take a single-GPU TensorFlow program and successfully train it on many GPUs faster.
 This has two aspects:

-1. How much modification does one have to make to a program to make it distributed, and how easy is it to run it.
+1. How much modification does one have to make to a program to make it distributed, and how easy is it to run it?
 2. How much faster would it run in distributed mode?

 Internally at Uber we found the MPI model to be much more straightforward and require far less code changes than the Distributed TensorFlow with parameter servers.
-See the [Usage](#usage) section for more details.
+See the `Usage <#usage>`__ section for more details.

 In addition to being easy to use, Horovod is fast.
 Below is a chart representing the benchmark that was done on 128 servers with 4 Pascal GPUs each connected by RoCE-capable 25 Gbit/s network: